Vibration plate exercises feel good and produce positive results in older adults.

-You can also use resistance bands while doing vibration plate exercises – making them even more effective to build muscle.
+You can also use resistance bands while doing vibration plate exercises – making them even more effective in building muscle.

 Vibe plates come in different sizes.
-The fancy commercial ones at the luxury gyms are often quite large – meaning you can stand in a very wide stance for some exercises if you wish.
-Some of the more basic models (like the one I have at home) are a bit narrower.
+The fancy commercial ones at the luxury gyms are often quite large – meaning you can stand in a wide stance for some exercises if you wish.
+Some more basic models (like the one I have at home) are a bit narrower.

 My Favorite Vibration Plate Exercises

 I often will begin exercise sessions by limbering up the lower leg.
-I do this because feet are the foundation of proper alignment and when they are supple and strong, it bodes well for the rest of the body.
+I do this because the feet are the foundation of proper alignment, and when they are supple and strong, it bodes well for the rest of the body.

 Lower Leg Series